Statistics: Women and HIV/AIDS

 In the United States

-Women accounted for 19% of new HIV diagnoses in 2016.
-Of these, 87% were attributed to heterosexual sex and 12% to injection drug use.
-But among white women, 28% of new HIV diagnoses were attributed to injection drug use.
+- Adult and adolescent women accounted for 19% of new HIV diagnoses in 2018.
+Of these, 85% were attributed to heterosexual sex and 15% to injection drug use.

 Around the Globe

-In 2017, there were an estimated 18.2 million women living with HIV (aged 15 and older), constituting 52% of all adults living with HIV.
+- In 2019, an estimated 19.2 million women were living with HIV, constituting more than half of all adults aged 15 and over living with HIV.

-In 2017, of the total estimated 1.6 million new HIV infections in adults globally, almost 48% were among women.
+- About 48% of the estimated 1.7 million new HIV infections in adults globally were among women in 2019.

-U.S. Centers for Disease Control and Prevention: HIV Among Women, July 2018
+U.S. Centers for Disease Control and Prevention.
+HIV Among Women Updated May 2020.
+Accessed July 2020.